- View or modify configuration settings

 For installed versions of Dundas BI, email settings must be configured for certain features to work, including notifications and password reset from the logon screen.
 You may have configured these already when deploying.

 Set the Category dropdown to Email to filter to the available email settings.
 Note that the Advanced Settings toggle is necessary to see some settings.

-The following table describes the various email settings.
+The following table describes the various settings needed to enable sending emails.
 Dundas BI supports sending email via an SMTP server, or you can have the email messages delivered as files to a network share folder.

 |Email Delivery Type||

 The email delivery type to be used by the application:

 |Email Pickup Directory||Email pickup directory location (applies when the email delivery type is Drop Folder).
 For example, set this to a network share folder.||\\server1\share|